zhiqiangjianggithub/EchoSightPro/README.md

 ## 5. Research Interface ##

 Since version 0.5.1, a research interface module is added in for personalized academic research needs.
 The research module is provided with source codes together, you can do your personalized work through it.
-Through the interface you can work on the data at different stage, including IQ data after RTB, synthetic or gray scale image data.
+Through the interface you can work on the data at different stage.

 For example, if you want to “right half image gray scale value to be reverted”.
 You need the following 3 steps to make your job done.